lettersoup/Sofia-Sans/README.md

 # About

-Originaly designed as a typeface for the capital city of Bulgaria,Sofia Sans is a comprehensive type system in four widths with extended coverage of the Latin-, Greek- and Cyrillic Script.
+Originaly designed as a typeface for the capital city of Bulgaria, Sofia Sans is a comprehensive type system in four widths with extended coverage of the Latin-, Greek- and Cyrillic Script.
 The inspiration for the design comes from early-twentieth-century so-called technical sans serifs—typefaces with confident letterforms, a pronounced vertical impetus, and tense curves.
-But Sofia Sans has also nice humanistic details and soft round corners, that reminds print work with hot metal typesetting
+But Sofia Sans has also nice humanistic details and soft round corners, that reminds print work with hot metal typesetting.
 Lettersoup aimed to create a universally useful font family.
 With narrow proportions and a generous x-height, we drew a space-saving workhorse that would work well in very diverse environments: from large to small, for display and immersive reading, on-screen and in print.
 Sofia Sans is also a feature-rich OpenType family with a large character set including small caps, several figure styles, arrows, numerals in circles, etc.